Doornspijk

 Doornspijk is a village in the Dutch province of Gelderland.
 It is located in the municipality of Elburg.

 The village was first mentioned in 796 as Thornspiiic, and is a combination of thorn and tapering land.
 The original village was flooded by the former Zuiderzee in 1825, and current village formed around the church after 1829.

-The Dutch Reformed church was built in 1829, and has been extended into a cruciform church in 1950.
+The Dutch Reformed church was built in 1829, and was extended into a cruciform church in 1950.
 Doornspijk was home to 540 people in 1840.

 Doornspijk was a separate municipality until 1974, when it became a part of Elburg.